kiwicopple/paul.copplest.one/docs/knowledge/philosophy/spiritual-bypassing.md

 _Spiritual bypassing means using spiritual ideas or practices to sidestep emotions you haven't actually worked through._

 It's very similar to the "positive mindset" pattern, wrapped up in a spiritual guise.
 This is a simple enough trap because there are so many "bumper sticker"-like platitudes that Buddhism offers: "there is no self" or "it's all an illusion".
-Whether these are true or not, the issue is whether we use these to avoid our direct experience.
+Whether these are true or not, the issue is whether we use them to avoid our direct experience.

-Take a relatable situation: you notice something about your body that you don't like - you have a pimple, or you are getting older, you think you're too fat.
+Take a relatable situation: you notice something about your body that you don't like — you have a pimple, you are getting older, you think you're too fat.
 The bypassing that could come here is a thought like "everything is impermanent" or "the body doesn't matter".
-It's not too different from a the body positive movement, wrapped in a spiritual pretext.
+It's not too different from the body positivity movement, wrapped in a spiritual pretext.

 The point is not whether the thought is correct or not.
 The thought itself is somewhat irrelevant.
-What matters is a complete understanding (and acknowledging) of the sequence that lead to the thought.
+What matters is a complete understanding (and acknowledgement) of the sequence that led to the thought.

 ### Thoughts arising